How to Brine a chicken?

 Different types of Brine.

-Many recipes are ideal for brined Chicken.
-After brining, consider marinating the Chicken with olive oil, garlic, lemon juice, and rosemary.
-Thereafter, grill for a fresh-tasting summer-inspired dish.
-Brined chicken breast is perfect for tacos and pulled Chicken.
-You can also dice the brined Chicken and use it in a chicken salad.
-Stir-fried brined Chicken will add to the flavors of the vegetables and pair it with a delicious, Asian-inspired sauce.
+Brined chicken is versatile; after brining, marinate it with olive oil, garlic, lemon juice, and rosemary, then grill it for a fresh summer dish.
+Brined chicken breast works well in tacos, chicken salad, or stir-fries with flavorful sauces.
 The possibilities are endless.
 Some chicken Recipes: Chicken Kabsa, Baked Chicken thighs, Chicken Adobo, Kung Pao Chicken, and Chicken Shawarma.

 How to Brine a Chicken?